 In the meantime, you can visit the Student Loan Hero Coronavirus Information Center for new developments on how the crisis affects your student loans.
 Stay healthy and safe!

 * * *

 We compared banks and lenders across the country to find ones with the best terms for student loan borrowers.
-The eight below could help you refinance and consolidate both private and federal student loans.
+The five below could help you refinance and consolidate both private and federal student loans.
 With this move, you could snag a lower interest rate, decrease your monthly payment, or both.

 You might even get out of student loan debt ahead of schedule.

 To qualify for refinancing, you’ll need to meet requirements for credit score, annual income, savings, and college degree (or certificate of enrollment if you’re still in school).
 If you can’t yet qualify on your own, you could apply with a creditworthy cosigner to improve your chances.

 Ready to take control of your student loans?
 Here are our top recommendations for student loan refinancing and consolidation.